Spring Garden Revival

 Oswego’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

 Oswego enforces state and local regulations for organic waste management, in line with the Illinois Environmental Protection Act (415 ILCS 5).
-Yard waste, including dethatched material, is prohibited from household trash and must be disposed of through municipal programs.
-Residents can participate in curbside collection (April-November) or use the yard waste drop-off site, following requirements for biodegradable paper bags or rigid containers.
-On-site composting is encouraged, provided it meets setback requirements (typically 5-10 feet from property lines) and best practices: mix thatch with leaves or other brown materials, maintain proper moisture and aeration, and avoid plastic contamination.
-These efforts support Oswego’s waste reduction and sustainability initiatives.
-For composting guidelines and program details, contact: Oswegoland Park District
+Organic yard waste, including dethatched material, is prohibited from household trash and must be disposed of through municipal programs.
+Residents should use biodegradable paper bags or rigid containers for curbside collection, and follow all bundling and separation requirements.
+On-site composting is permitted, provided bins are set back 5-10 feet from property lines and thatch is mixed with brown materials (like leaves) to ensure proper aeration and moisture.
+These practices support Oswego’s waste reduction and sustainability goals.
+For composting guidelines, collection schedules, and compliance questions, contact:

 Post-Dethatching Stormwater Management in Compliance with Oswego’s MS4 Program